crustio/crust-files/pages/docs/CrustFiles_ShareandEarn.md

 Invite your friends to use Crust Files and become Premium Users.

 Your **nickname** is the invitation code.
 Remind your friends to type in your **nickname** when they are registering a Premium User.

-<h2 id="lucky_newbie">{`LUCKY NEWBIE - detailed rules`}</h2>

-### Basics

-This is a non-stop game.
-Any newly registered Premium User has a chance to win the entire prize pool if the winning conditions are met:

-**The last Premium User to join before the countdown reaches zero is the winner of the current pool.
-Every time a new Premium User joins, the countdown timer resets to 30 minutes and 0.4 CRU is added to the prize pool.**

-The size of prize pool will continue to grow if: 1) No one meets the winning condition, and 2) before it reaches the cap.
-The cap is currently set to 100,000 CRU.
-When the cap is reached, the prize will be moved to the GRAND DRAW pool.

-### How to play

-Any new Premium User has a chance to win the current prize pool!

-Registering a Premium User in Crust Files will generate an **on-chain transaction** that records the registration information.
-This transaction is the ONLY valid identifier to a Premium User's identity, and the ONLY basis for determining the winner in the LUCKY NEWBIE game (as well in the other two Reward Programs!).

-Similarly, the timer in this game counts time according to the **block height** on Crust's blockchain, which produces a block every 6 seconds - 30 minutes = 300 blocks passed on-chain.

-<h2 id="grand_draw">{`GRAND DRAW - detailed rules`}</h2>

-### Basics

-This is a lucky draw game.

-Every time the total number of Premium Users hits a certain milestone, a lucky draw will be held.
-The prize pool will grow bigger with every milestone we hit.

-We define a valid Premium User by a specific on-chain transaction that marks his/her registration.
-We then take the **tx hash** of this transaction as one's permanent **Draw Ticket**.
-Every Premium User can find their Draw Ticket on the Share-and-Earn page.

-### How to play

-1. Wait until the pool gets unlocked

-Each time a new milestone is reached a new pool will be unlocked (open for sign up).
-Keep an eye on the progress for the next unlock!

-2. Sign up for the draw

-You will have 3 days to sign up after the pool is unlocked.
-Click the 'Sign Up' button before the due date to participate in the draw for the next pool.

-3. The draw result

-In the sign up stage, a future block will be decided (by block height) to be the 'Draw Block'.
-The winners will be those whose 'Drawing Ticket' share the same last n (n could be 1, 2, or 3, should be pre-determined) digits with the block hash of the 'Draw Block'.

 <h2 id="claim_rewards">{`Claim your rewards`}</h2>